Duffin Creek Water Pollution Control Plant: Snapshot of the Duffin Creek Plant

 Number of employees: 105, including staff at the York-Durham Regional Environmental Laboratory.

 Hours of Operation: 24 hours a day, 365 days a year.

 Maximum amount of wastewater the Plant is built to treat: 630 million litres of water each day.

 Size of property: 166 hectares, almost two square kilometres (roughly the size of 400 football fields).

 The discharge pipe into Lake Ontario is over a 1 kilometre long, with 63 variable diffusers in use.

 The water’s quality is tested daily by the on-site laboratory, 365 days a year.

 The facility offers a free liquid waste unloading site for recreational vehicles as a convenience to the community.

 Upgrades

 Outfall Diffuser Upgrades – The Plant has installed variable port diffusers as warranted by increased flows through the Plant.
 The variable port diffusers increase the effluent flow through the outfall allowing the rated capacity of the Plant to increase to 630,000 metres cubed per day from 520,000 metres cubed per day.
-These also allow for better effluent mixing and improves dilution to meet regulations (20:1 ratio) (1 part volume (m3) of effluent is mixed with 20 parts of lake water).
+These also allow for better effluent mixing and improve dilution to meet regulations (20:1 ratio) (1 part volume (m3) of effluent is mixed with 20 parts of lake water).